MongoHQ/orphanage/README.md

 #### inheritance

 A good inheritance should at least be a name, so that you can identify future events.
 Remember, your process might not be around in the future, so any details you need to properly react to `complete`, `stdout`, or `stderr` events should be stored with the inheritance.

-Inheritance must be able to be marshalled into JSON.
+**Inheritance must be JSON serializable**

 ### `orphans.spawn(command, args, inheritance, [options])`